-After using formula the result is shown below.
+After using the formula, the result is shown below.

-We can see that column A, B and C have the same data in row 3, 4,6,7 and 8 and so the result is “match” while the data is different other rows.
+We can see that columns A, B, and C have the same data in rows 3, 4,6,7, and 8, so the result is “match” while the data is different in other rows.

 Example #5 – Finding Matching Cells in the Same Row

-Now we will find out the matching cells in the same row but only in 2 columns using OR function.
+Now we will find the matching cells in the same row but only in 2 columns using the OR function.

-We can see that any two columns that have the same data are a match.
+We can see that any two columns with the same data match.

 Example #6 – Compare Two Columns to Find Matches and Differences

-Let’s say we have data in two columns, and we want to find out all the text, strings or numbers that are there in column A but not in column B.
+We have data in two columns and want to find all the text, strings, or numbers in column A but not in column B.

-This way we will compare the two columns and find out the matching value and the different ones.
-Below we have a sample data in which we will compare column A and column B to find the matching data.
+This way, we will compare the two columns and find the matching and different values.
+Below is sample data in which we will compare columns A and B to find the matching data.

-We will write the formula and press Enter and then drag it downwards to see the result.
-In the below formula we have used COUNTIF with IF.
-The COUNTIF formula searches A1, then A2 and so on in column B and IF gives it a condition that if there will be 0, then it will return “No match” and if the value returned by COUNTIF is 1, it will be a match.
+We will write the formula, press Enter, and then drag it downwards to see the result.
+In the below formula, we have used COUNTIF with IF.
+The COUNTIF formula searches A1, A2, and so on in column B, and IF gives it a condition that if there is 0, it will return “No match”; if the value returned by COUNTIF is 1, it will be a match.

-In the above example, COUNTIF function searched A1 in column B, then A2 in column B then C1 in column B and so on till it finds the value in A and so it returns “match”.
+In the above example, the COUNTIF function searched A1 in column B, A2 in column B, C1 in column B, and so on until it found the value in A and returned “match”.